papr8ka/-lwjgl-basics-wiki/Home.md

 ### Snippets

-Also hosted here are a variety of "snippets" for those keen on learning LWJGL and OpenGL from the ground up:
+Also hosted here are a variety of "snippets" and tutorials for those keen on learning LWJGL and OpenGL from the ground up:

 * [Display Creation](wiki/Display)
 * [Using Buffers with LWJGL](wiki/Java-NIO-Buffers)